 - Texture changes over time

-- Microbial risk potential (depending on the product system)
+- Microbial risk (depends on product system)

 Packaging Isn’t an Afterthought—It’s Part of the Formula